kenatiod/LC_Solver/README.md

 **Lehmer-Clements enumerator for prime-complete products of consecutive integers**

-By Ken Clements and Claude (Perplexity AI) · Lehmer-Clements algorithm first described: May 1, 2026
+By Ken Clements · Lehmer-Clements algorithm first described: May 1, 2026

 ---